Our Board

 As a Board, we are ultimately responsible for determining the Group’s risk appetite and its willingness to accept certain risks in pursuit of achieving the Group’s strategic objectives.
 The Board is also responsible for maintaining appropriate risk management and internal control systems.

-Click here for the Nominations and Remuneration Committee terms of reference.
+Click here for the Governance and Sustainability Committee terms of reference.

 COMMITTEE MEMBERS, 2024